hostmobility/documentation/docs/system/sdk/sdk.md

 ```

-*Source the `enviroment-setup` folder where you installed the SDK.*
+*Source the `enviroment-setup` directory where you installed the SDK.*

 ```bash
 . ~/sdk/hmx-kirkstone/environment-setup-armv8a-fslc-linux